 - 2 tablespoons dried mint

 - Prepare the chicken for marinating, which you should plan to do 8-24 hours before it is cooked.
-Mix together the yoghurt, grated onion, 3 minced garlic cloves, 1/2 lemon juice 3 tablespoons olive oil, and 2 tablespoons mint in a bowl.
-Chop chicken, to 1-2" cubes.
-Add into bowl, mix well, refrigerate.
+Mix together the yoghurt, grated onion, minced garlic, lemon juice, olive oil, and mint in a bowl.
+Chop the chicken into 1-2" cubes and add it into the bowl, mix well, and refrigerate.
 The longer it refrigerates, the better.

 - At some point, prepare the garlic sauce (which is optional, but I personally quite like it).
-Mince 5 garlic cloves, combine with 1/2 teaspoon salt, and blend in food processor or blender or equivalent.
-Add in 1/3 cup oil, blend more, then add in water, and the other 1/3 cup oil.
-This can be preserved up to several weels in refrigerator.
+Mince garlic cloves, combine with salt, and blend in food processor or blender or equivalent.
+Add in the oil, blend it a bit more, then add water and the oil.
+This can be preserved up to several weeks in refrigerator.

-- Begin to prepare coals or broiler for cooking chicken.
+- Begin to prepare your coals or preheat the broiler for cooking chicken.

-- Remove chicken from marinade.
-Thread onto skewers, and season with salt and pepper (dry off some yoghurt if needed).
+- Remove the chicken from the marinade (dry off some yoghurt if needed), thread it onto skewers, and season it with salt and pepper.
 The marinade can be discarded.

-- Grill chicken around 10 minutes on the grill (until there is a bit of blackening), or 20 minutes in the broiler.
-Serve with the garlic sauce drizzled over it or on the side to be applied.
+- Grill chicken for about 10 minutes on the grill (until there is a bit of blackening) or 20 minutes in the broiler.
+Serve with the garlic sauce drizzled over it or on the side.